-Lately the word mapping has been circling around.
+Lately people have been talking about mapping.
 But how many people actually know what it means?
 Mapping has been here for a long time but in recent years it has gained significantly more popularity and accessibility.
-The great bands, artists, festivals and art exhibitions began to use mapping 3D as a new way of expression and as an advertising formula of success.
+Big bands, artists, festivals and art exhibitions began to use mapping 3D as a new way of expression and as an advertising formula of success.

 In Onionlab, we constantly develop new concepts and approaches to take the 3D mapping technique further.
 We make use of optical illusions to transform inert facades into something organic, thus creating an immersive visual journey.
 That is why we are constantly researching new techniques and ideas for future projects.

 Paradoxa, one of our most recent mappings, plays with the concept of time travel.
 This project was presented in the 2019 edition of the Solid Light Festival in Rome and it takes us on a journey through where we can see and experience different moments in time, projected on the facade of the building.
 Paradoxa is divided into three different moments that are repeated and add variations to the same time.

 Another important point in the process of creating 3D mapping is deciding what you want to transmit with your project.
 The question is, what feeling do you want to capture, how do you want the spectators to feel.
 For instance in Axioma, our stereoscopic 3D mapping, each eye receives a different image and, through special glasses, the brain creates a single 3D image.

 Axioma was presented in various cities such as Barcelona, Rome, Eindhoven and Binghamton.
 It is a sound and visual journey that immerses the audience in the journey through geometric shapes and transformations.
 It takes the spectators through different stages or dimensions: dimension 0, the point; dimension 1, the line; dimension 2, the plane; dimension 3, the volumes; N dimension, complex geometric shapes.